directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 ## Prepare the View

-Open the `panel.vue` file and you will see the barebone template and script.
+Open the `panel.vue` file and you will see the starter template and script.
 Skip to the script section and import the following packages:

 ```js